Your child's doctor

 Every parent wants their child to get better as soon as possible but it’s important to have realistic expectations about your child’s M.E.
 Setting realistic short term goals with your GP, paediatrician or other professionals is an important aspect of managing the condition.

 Don’t be afraid to ask any of the doctors you see to explain anything you don’t understand.
 It can be difficult to take everything in at once, particularly if you knew nothing about M.E. before your child became unwell.
 Many people find it helpful to keep a list of their symptoms which they can then take to their GP to save them having to try and remember them all – your child may find it helpful to do this, with your support.

 Always ask your child in advance of appointments if they have any questions about their illness that they want to ask.
+Where possible enable them to ask their own questions if health and maturity allow.
 Remember, with M.E. it can be difficult for your child to think on the spot, so allow them time to respond.

 Many people try different approaches to help them manage their illness and their symptoms.
 Most private practitioners and complementary therapists are competent, ethical and caring.
-Unfortunately, we also sometimes hear of practitioners who promise "miracle cures," charge excessively for treatments and even harm their patients.
+Unfortunately, we also hear of practitioners who promise "cures," charge excessively for treatments and even cause harm their patients.
 If you are considering treatment with a private doctor who operates outside the NHS or a complementary therapist, we recommend that you:

 - talk to your GP or specialist and ask for their advice, especially if your child's treatment involves taking pills or medicines

 - always use a qualified registered therapist who belongs to a professional body

 - find out about their experience - how many children with M.E. have they treated recently?
 What have their outcomes been?
 What evidence can they produce to verify these outcome measures?